 estimates the cost of violence against women each year is an estimated 2% of global GDP.
 That equates to US$1.5 trillion.
 We are supporting the implementation of comprehensive women’s safety initiatives in Rwanda, Tanzania and Kenya in partnership with governments, women’s rights organisations, NGOs and other partners, guided by the UN Women’s Global Women’s .
 We are also working with producers and other partners in India to enhance women’s safety through the Women’s Safety Accelerator Fund, managed by .

 Women make up more than 60% of the workforce in tea plantations.
 They also represent a large number of smallholder farmers in the sector.
 We will continue to and empower women and girls to help improve their safety so they can work and live free from sexual harassment and other forms of gender-based violence.

 Protecting and nurturing the land for future generations

 Tea workers and farmers depend on the land to grow their tea.
 We’re committed to nurturing it for future generations and to building on programmes that implement sustainable and regenerative farming practices.
 These include improving soil and crop quality, biodiversity, tea plant breeding and reforestation.
 More than 10% of our Kericho tea estate in Kenya, for example, is covered in indigenous trees.

-We are proud of the part we’ve played in building a more sustainable tea industry and the partnerships that make it possible.
+We are proud of the part we’ve played in building a more and the partnerships that make it possible.
 We aim to grow a world of wellbeing through the regenerative power of plants.
 For nature, farmers and consumers.
 So, a good cup of tea is not simply one that tastes good, but does good too.